Belarus using migrants to counter-attack EU

 Lithuania has become a new "eastern front-line" for irregular migration, after Belarus began "weaponising" people in its clash with the EU, Lithuania's foreign ministry has said.

-The number of migrants crossing to Lithuania jumped eight-fold in the first half of this year, with 600 cases recorded last year and 412 cases in June this year alone.
+The number of migrants crossing to Lithuania jumped eight-fold in the first half of this year, with some 600 cases recorded so far in 2021 and 412 cases in June alone.

 Join EUobserver today